T. B. Cunha: Nationalist movement

 Due to be released from Portugal in 1954, Cunha was left two years early in 1952 under Amnesty, on account of the Holy Year, but was not allowed to return to Goa.
 He then obtained a tourist visa to France and from there escaped to Bombay in 1953.
 Cunha formed and headed the Goa Action Committee, to help co-ordinate the numerous Goan organisations that had emerged by this time.
 He published a newspaper called Free Goa, along with his niece Berta de Menezes Bragança.

+Philosophy

+Cunha believed Portugal to be a "primitive" coloniser that exploited colonies without any significant investment.
+While Salazar claimed that Goa was a burden on the Portuguese treasury, Cunha argued that Portugal exploited the Customs and downgraded the Indian currency, which helped Portugal with its balance of payments.
+Cunha further analysed Goa's separation from India at a cultural level, concluding that Goans were blindly imitating Western culture.
+He further argued that Christianity was used as a weapon for domination by the Portuguese.